Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Main Analysis

 \section{Main Analysis}

-\ We begin by proving Theorem 3.1 which is proved by showing that given the cost function parameters $\lambda$ and $\kappa$ defined in (\ref{lambdaresult33}) - (\ref{kapparesult33}), it is optimal for the agent to execute the sequence of interventions that maximises the Principal's payoff $Q$. \
+We begin by proving Theorem \ref{Theorem 3.1.} which is demonstrated by showing that given $\mathfrak{c}^\star:=(\kappa^\star,\lambda^\star)$ defined in (\ref{kapparesult33}), it is optimal for the agent to execute the sequence of interventions that maximises the Principal's payoff $Q$.

+Before deriving the main results, we require some background results.
+In particular, we require a verification theorem for the single controller optimal stochastic control problem which was reported in Theorem 6.2 in \cite{oksendalapplied2007}: \begin{theorem}[Theorem 6.2 in \cite{oksendalapplied2007}] Consider the impulse control problem in which the dynamics under the influence of impulse controls $u=[\tau_j,\xi_j]_{j\geq 1}\in\mathcal{U}$ evolves according to the jump-diffusion process $\forall r\in [0,T];\;\forall (t_0,x_0)\in [0,T]\times S$: